Bandwidth/bandwidth.github.io/webrtc/methods/sessions/addParticipantToSession.md

 ## Add a participant to a session

-Subscriptions can optionally be provided as part of this call
+Subscriptions can optionally be provided as part of this call.

 ### Request URL